kktse/kktse.github.io/_posts/2023-02-09-front-kinematic-wheel-plane-control-ek20r.markdown

 static toe and zero static camber at nominal ride height, a virtual alignment is performed by adjusting the upper control arm and tie rod.

-The purpose of this study is to evaluate the suspension performance of the suspension system from the factory.
+The purpose of this study is to evaluate the performance of the suspension system as designed from the factory.
 This provides a baseline assessment of the suspension system without aftermarket modification.
 Identifying the system's strengths and limitations can offer insights into the original design intent and its modification potential.
 This is crucial for achieving efficient